 Punitive Damages and How You Can Be Compensated

-This form of commensurable damages is rare but not unheard of.
+This form of commensurable damage is rare but not unheard of.
 Proof that the defendant or at-fault party behaved with intent, oppression, or fraud is necessary under Civil Code Section 3294.
 Punitive damages may also be awarded to prevent a criminal from behaving in the same manner in the future.

 On the other hand, many states restrict the number of punitive damages that a plaintiff may obtain in a personal injury case.
 “Damage limits” are the terms used to describe these restrictions.
 Damage limits are typically governed by state legislation.

-A plaintiff must be able to prove that the defendant’s conduct constituted deception, oppression, or malice in order to be liable for punitive damages in a personal injury case in California.
+A plaintiff must be able to prove that the defendant’s conduct constituted deception, oppression, or malice to be liable for punitive damages in a personal injury case in California.
 The requirement of proof that a plaintiff must meet in these circumstances is “simple and compelling facts.”
 Based on which side has more weighty proof, the need for seeking punitive damages is much more difficult to follow than the standard for obtaining real damages.

 Finally, unlike many other jurisdictions, California does not impose a cap on the number of punitive damages that can be paid in a personal injury case.
 According to the Due Process Provision and Supreme Court precedent, punitive damages would somewhat equate to compensatory damages granted to the plaintiff in such cases.

-As a result, all punitive damages payments in personal injury lawsuits in California must at the very least be equal to the real sum of damages.
+As a result, all punitive damages payments in personal injury lawsuits in California must, at the very least, be equal to the real sum of damages.

 Other things to consider: